 Senior author of the paper, Paul O’Higgins, Professor of Anatomy at the University of York, said: “Looking at other animals can offer interesting clues as to what the function of a prominent brow ridge may have been.
 In mandrills, dominant males have brightly colored swellings on either side of their muzzles to display their status.
 The growth of these lumps is triggered by hormonal factors and the bones underlying them are pitted with microscopic craters – a feature that can also be seen in the brow bones of archaic hominins.”

-“Sexually dimorphic display and social signalling is a convincing explanation for the jutting brows of our ancestors.
+“Sexually dimorphic display and social signaling is a convincing explanation for the jutting brows of our ancestors.
 Their conversion to a more vertical brow in modern humans allowed for the display of friendlier emotions which helped form social bonds between individuals”.

-Using 3D engineering software, the researchers looked at the iconic brow ridge of a fossilised skull, known as Kabwe 1, held in the collections of the National History Museum.
+Using 3D engineering software, the researchers looked at the iconic brow ridge of a fossilized skull, known as Kabwe 1, held in the collections of the National History Museum.

 It belonged to a species of archaic hominin – Homo heidelbergensis, who lived between 600,000 and 200,000 years ago.

-The researchers discounted two theories commonly put forward to explain protruding brow ridges: that they were needed to fill the space where the flat brain cases and eye sockets of archaic hominins met, and that the ridge acted to stabilise their skulls from the force of chewing.
+The researchers discounted two theories commonly put forward to explain protruding brow ridges: that they were needed to fill the space where the flat brain cases and eye sockets of archaic hominins met, and that the ridge acted to stabilize their skulls from the force of chewing.